Experimental Semi-quantum Key Distribution With Classical Users: Security Analysis - Ideal case

 with $\ket{1,0}_f$ and $\ket{0,1}_f$ representing the photon located in Alice's and Bob's arms, respectively.
 However, we assume that the following entangled state is sent to Alice and Bob by the server (or Eve)

-where $\ket{c_{a,b}}_C \in \mathcal{H}_C$ are not necessarily orthogonal nor normalised.
-Moreover, as per usual in QKD security proofs, Alice and Bob can enforce symmetry, and so, we may assume $\bk{c_{a,b}}_C=1/2$.
+where $\ket{c_{a,b}}_C \in \mathcal{H}_C$ are not necessarily orthogonal nor normalized.
+Note that, this is the state arriving at $A$ and $B$'s lab, and so it also incorporates channel loss in the $\ket{0,0}_f\otimes\ket{c_{0,0}}$ term.
+Moreover, as per usual in QKD security proofs, Alice and Bob can enforce symmetry, and so, we may assume $\bk{c_{0,1}}_C=\bk{c_{1,0}}$.
 Therefore, we can write the joint initial state as

 Alice's and Bob's actions on a given initial photon state are given by

 and, therefore